Too Late to Run: Horror Flash Fiction by cam

 The car was a hundred yards away.
 Jack and the creatures emerged from the woods at different points.
 He could see them in the darkness, because their eyes glowed green.
 He fumbled with the key fob, thumbing buttons at random.
 The trunk flew open.
 The alarm wailed.

-The howling became snorting as the beasts closed in.
+Howling became snorting as the beasts closed in.
 Jack grabbed the door handle and pulled.
 It was still locked.
-He squeezed the fob.
+He squeezed the fob once, twice.
 The lock clicked.
 He jerked the door open and slid in toward the seat.
 Fabric and flesh tore as claws ripped across his back.

 He was in the car with the door pulled closed as far as the fur covered arm and clawed hand would allow.
 He grabbed his wife’s metal fingernail file from the drink holder and stabbed it into the back of the monster’s hand.
 Screams from the creature and gravel from the car’s tires filled the gloomy dawn air.